 TRAINING COURSE: Permitting and Other Control Mechanisms for Nondomestic Dischargers through categorical determinations and different types of control mechanisms.
 The Agenda has more information about this course.
-Separate registration is required.

 This optional, full-day training course will provide a detailed look at the permitting process, starting with the nondomestic survey and continuing